10up/gutenberg-best-practices/reference/02-Themes/theme-json.md

 ```

 :::tip
-By default WordPress [cashes the Stylesheet](https://github.com/WordPress/wordpress-develop/blob/9b105d92a4b769f396ba798db1f106abab75001f/src/wp-includes/global-styles-and-settings.php#L91-L97) that gets generated out of `theme.json`.
-For development purposes you can bypass that cashing by enabling [debug mode](https://wordpress.org/support/article/debugging-in-wordpress) via the `WP_DEBUG` global in your `wp-config.php`. (`SCRIPT_DEBUG` also achieves the same thing)
+By default WordPress [caches the Stylesheet](https://github.com/WordPress/wordpress-develop/blob/9b105d92a4b769f396ba798db1f106abab75001f/src/wp-includes/global-styles-and-settings.php#L91-L97) that gets generated out of `theme.json`.
+For development purposes you can bypass that caching by enabling [debug mode](https://wordpress.org/support/article/debugging-in-wordpress) via the `WP_DEBUG` global in your `wp-config.php`. (`SCRIPT_DEBUG` also achieves the same thing)
 :::

 ## Understanding the cascade